 15. Attend classes, hire a doula, childbirth professional or educator if you can afford to gain hands on knowledge, learn the techniques of pain management and to achieve all natural, unmedicated birth.

 16.Be informed.
 Educate yourself.
 Read books.
+The best book is definitely WHAT TO EXPECT WHEN YOU ARE EXPECTING.
 Research online.Ask your doctor.
 Learn about pregnancy safe diet and exercises, epidurals, episiotomy, induction, labour, anesthesia and create a birth plan in advance.
 Be confident in your abilities.
 Arm yourself with knowledge and aim for a natural birth.
 Remember Allah(swt) has made us capable of this.